DAT210/Statistics/README.md

 ## Configuration ##TODO
 Here you should write what are all of the configurations a user can enter when using the project.

-In app.py file change database configs to your local database config.

 ## Tests ##TODO
 Describe and show how to run the tests with code examples.
 Explain what these tests test and why.